nabeelvalley/docs/content/blog/2020/29-09/text-fragments.md

 When linking to a webpage it can be useful to link to a specific part of a page.
 Using a hash in the URl you can link to the `id` attribute in the HTML of a page

-For example, `https://my.website.com#overview` would like to the element with `id="overview"` in the HTML
+For example, `https://my.website.com#overview` would link to the element with `id="overview"` in the HTML

 However, it may be useful for us to link to a general piece of text on a page, we can use _text fragments_ to do so.
 These work similar to the way a hash does, but we can link to any text on a page even if it does not have an `id`.
 Additionally, the user's browser will highlight the text set to draw the user's attention to it